ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 .. note:: You will need to reactivate the environment every time you log in, before using Sparkle.

-The file ``environment.yml`` contains a tested list of python packages with fixed version required to execute Sparkle.
+The file ``environment.yml`` contains a tested list of Python packages with fixed versions required to execute Sparkle.
 We recommended using it.

 The file ``environment-dev.txt`` contains unpinned packages and the dependencies are not resolved.
 It is used for development and may cause problems.

-The two environment can be created in parallel as one is named ``sparkle`` and the other ``sparkle-dev``.
-If you want to update/reinstall an environment it is safer to remove it and recreate it.
+The two environments can be created in parallel since one is named ``sparkle`` and the other ``sparkle-dev``.
+If you want to update/reinstall an environment it is safest to remove it and recreate it.
 For example:

 .. code-block:: shell